nest/nest-simulator/extras/userdoc/md/documentation/parallel-computing.md

 The `label` and `file_extension` of a recording device can be set like any other parameter of a node using `SetStatus`.

+### Spike exchange and synapse updates

+For spikes between neurons, spikes are always exchanged through the global spike exchange mechanism and it is then the thread responsible for the target neuron that updates the synapse and delivers the spike.

+For connections involving devices, either spike generators or detectors, things are a bit different.
+Here, each device is replicated (cloned) on each thread.
+Thus, spikes from, e.g., a spike_generator, are delivered by the clone for a given thread and these spikes are delivered locally, bypassing the gobal exchange mechanism.
+In this case, pre- and postsynaptic node (sender and target) are handled by the same thread.
+Similarly, when a neuron emits a spike, the spike is locally transmitted to the clone of the spike_detector belonging to the same thread as the neuron.

+Thus, it is always the thread of the target of a connection that is responsible for the synapse.

 ## Using multiple threads

 Thread-parallelism is compiled into NEST by default and should work on all MacOS